warrior1211421/Gaming-Techies/content/knowledge-base/what-mouse-dpi-should-i-use-for-fps-gaming-complete-guide.md

 draft: false
 trending: false
 seo_title: What Mouse DPI Should I Use for FPS Gaming?
+meta_Description: What Mouse DPI Should I Use for FPS Gaming?
+The answer is simple; you can boost your gaming performance by…
 url: what-mouse-dpi-should-i-use-for-gaming
 date: 2022-03-29T20:08:53.760Z
 updateDate: 2022-03-29T20:08:53.856Z